-Staff performs one (1) on-site monitoring review annually; depending on the assessment of risks for non-compliance, there may be additional monitoring tasks put in place.
-Program operations are observed, staff persons are interviewed, client eligibility is confirmed, financial and programmatic reports are verified.
+Staff performs on-site monitoring reviews at least annually, depending on the assessment of risks for non-compliance.
+Program operations are observed, staff interviewed, client eligibility confirmed, financial and programmatic reports verified.

 Long-Term Compliance

 Activities involving real property acquisition or improvement require long-term compliance with original purpose of the federal assistance.
 City of Greenville Community Development Department maintains a CDBG Real Property Inventory that is updated annually, and confirms that such property is still being used for the intended purpose.
 City also carries out an annual review of HOME-assisted rental units, to ensure compliance with Housing Quality Standards, tenant eligibility, and rent ceilings.